The Doctor and his latest companion.

 .
 And Amelia, here's a drink.
 He's grabbed a fez from a mannequin in the museum.

 Then, suddenly, another Doctor appears on top of the stairs, burnt, jacket torn, dishevelled, and collapses.
-He whispers something into our Doctor's ear and... dies, apparently.
-They have twelve minutes.
+He whispers something into our Doctor's ear and... dies.
+The good news is, they have twelve minutes

 And little Amelia has vanished.
 Meanwhile, the Dalek has been Restooorrrrred.